 Understanding Cumulative Bonus in Health Insurance Policies

-A Cumulative Bonus (CB) in a health insurance policy refers to a reward provided to policyholders for not filing any claims during the time period of a policy year.
-A cumulative bonus is required, as it enhances your coverage without additional premium costs and serves as a buffer against rising medical inflation.
-The benefits of a cumulative bonus include higher coverage without extra cost, financial protection, etc. Let's have a look at more about the Cumulative Bonus.
+A cumulative bonus (CB) in health insurance is a reward given to policyholders for not filing any claims during a policy year.
+It enhances coverage without additional premium costs and acts as a buffer against rising medical expenses.
+Key benefits include higher coverage at no extra cost and improved financial protection.

 ...
 Read More